 On March 4, 2013, the City Council approved the contract for the Bellevue Botanical Garden's new Education Center and Visitor center - view information sheet and construction FAQs.

-A new visitor center is planned for the Bellevue Botanical Garden.
 The building's design defers to nature, blurring the boundaries between architecture and the gardens, while creating spaces that allow the institution to meet its varied goals.
 The scope of improvements includes new construction, renovation and site work:

 - Visitor Center -- The centerpiece of the Garden improvements, the 8,500 square-foot visitor center will include an outdoor covered orientation space, gift shop, meeting space, offices and restrooms.
 Multi-purpose classrooms and meeting spaces are designed to meet the rising interest in education at the BBG and accommodate a wide range of programming.